 The expanded UPMC Hillman Cancer Center at UPMC Passavant–Cranberry brings cancer care closer to home for patients, like Bob, who live north of Pittsburgh, offering more access to top cancer specialists and state-of-the-art treatments.

-The new first-floor location doubles its previous capacity to serve cancer patients.
+The first-floor location doubles its previous capacity to serve cancer patients.
 Added clinic space also increases nursing capacity with improved access to clinical trials.
 Having more exam rooms means multiple oncologists can see patients.
-There are now seven UPMC Hillman medical oncologists seeing patients at the new center, including:
+There are now seven UPMC Hillman medical oncologists seeing patients at the center, including:

 - Robert Edwards, MD, gynecologic oncologist